empus/armour/README.md

 Optionally, the bot can periodically send a /WHO to a channel (or comma delimited list of channels), to find users who have authenticated to Channel Services since joining the channel.

-NOTES:  - A client does not need to be usermode +x (host hiding) for the above to occur.
+NOTE:  A client does not need to be usermode +x (host hiding) for the above to occur.
-	- Autologin is only possible on networks which support ACCOUNT or umode +x to reveal username from host.

 Manual login is always allowed, but a client must be in a common channel with the bot for this to be successful.